kubestellar/kubestellar/CODE_OF_CONDUCT.md

 ## Reporting

-For incidents occurring in the KubeStellar community, contact the [KubeStellar Code of Conduct Committee of Conduct Committee](mailto:kubestellar-dev-private@googlegroups.com).
+For incidents occurring in the KubeStellar community, contact the [KubeStellar Code of Conduct Committee](mailto:kubestellar-dev-private@googlegroups.com).
 You can expect a response within three business days.

 For other projects, or for incidents that are project-agnostic or impact multiple CNCF projects, please contact the [CNCF Code of Conduct Committee](https://www.cncf.io/conduct/committee/) via [`conduct@cncf.io`](mailto:conduct@cncf.io).
 Alternatively, you can contact any of the individual members of the [CNCF Code of Conduct Committee](https://www.cncf.io/conduct/committee/) to submit your report.
 For more detailed instructions on how to submit a report, including how to submit a report anonymously, please see our [Incident Resolution Procedures](https://www.cncf.io/conduct/procedures/).
 You can expect a response within three business days.